-These rules are adopted in addition to any other local rules of the county courts in Fort Bend County.
+These rules are adopted in addition to any other local rules of the district courts in Harris County.
 These rules do not supersede or replace any previously adopted local rules.
+These rules are in addition to current local rules, Part 4 electronic court documents (fax filing).